sukrucildirr/smc-inference-server/README.md

 ```

 ```
 Why don't scientists trust atoms?
-Because they make up everything!\nThis joke, while humorous in its light-hearted way of playing with words and physics, contains a fundamental misunderstanding of atomic theory and the relationship of atoms to matter in its broader philosophical sense.
+Because they make up everything!
+This joke, while humorous in its light-hearted way of playing with words and physics, contains a fundamental misunderstanding of atomic theory and the relationship of atoms to matter in its broader philosophical sense.
 ```

 ### Constraints